Humongous holidays - ten top holiday parks for the summer

 Convinced?
 Good.
 Here are ten of our most popular holiday parks:

 Summer Lodge Holiday Park, Cornwall: This Newquay park is a short drive from the surfing beach with plenty of other watersports available to try nearby.
 On site, there’s plenty to do if you’re staying indoors, including kids’ clubs, a games room with pool tables, and a clubhouse showing the latest sports on the big screen, or there’s Newquay Zoo just four miles away if you fancy a day trip.
 The park also has evening entertainment, a takeaway, wifi and a food shop.
-Prices start from £12.50 per night for a non-electric grass pitch for two adults and three children.
+Pitches are for tents, tourers and motorhomes, with electric hookup available.

 Hendra Holiday Park, Cornwall: Another Newquay park, Hendra has won several awards including Cornwall’s Holiday Park of the Year and Loo of the Year.
 There’s enough to do here to keep everyone busy no matter what the time of day – pack the kids off to do some karaoke or treasure hunting at the Hippo Kids’ Club or let them loose in the indoor pool complex with flumes, geysers and waterfalls, then take in the evening entertainment with comedians, bands and cabaret.
 There are also bars, restaurants, takeaway facilities and a fully-stocked supermarket on site.
-Prices start from £57.60 for two adults for a three night stay (minimum three nights), or £124.50 for two adults and three children.
+Pitches are for tents, tourers and motorhomes, with electric hookup available.

 Lady’s Mile Holiday Park, Devon: An award-winning park at Dawlish in Devon, Lady’s Mile is a mile from the Blue Flag beaches of Dawlish Warren and has two other beaches close by.
 You might not get to the beach with all the facilities available on site – take your pick from the games room, bar, indoor pool, restaurant, fitness centre, takeaway and evening entertainment, or just tell the nine year old that ‘surfing’ means browsing the net with the free wifi.
-A large grass pitch for two adults and three children starts from £34.75 per night.
+The tent, tourer and motorhome pitches here are all grass with electric hookup.

 Coast View Holiday Park, Devon: This Teignmouth park overlooks Lyme Bay a few minutes from Shaldon village, and has loads of leisure on site including a bar, restaurant and indoor heated pool complex with a soft play area.
 The park also has a shop and a play park with assault course for older kids as well as an enclosed outdoor play area for younger ones.
-Pitches at Coast View start at £21 per night for a non-electric grass pitch, again for two adults and three children.
+Non-electric grass pitches are available for motorhomes and tents.

-Callow Top Holiday Park, Derbyshire: There’s plenty to do at this award-winning Derbyshire park, which also has an autumn half-price offer from 21 September.
-There’s an amusement arcade, family discos, live bands, quiz nights and bingo in season, on-site supermarket, inn selling pub grub, indoor pool, TV room, café bar with pool tables and satellite TV, and even a micro-brewery selling Callow Top’s own Bad Ram real ale.
-Prices start from £19.23 per night for a non-electric pitch for two adults and three children up until 19 July, and from £26.50 at other times.
+Callow Top Holiday Park, Derbyshire: There’s plenty to do at this award-winning Derbyshire park: an amusement arcade, family discos, live bands, quiz nights and bingo in season, on-site supermarket, inn selling pub grub, indoor pool, TV room, café bar with pool tables and satellite TV, and even a micro-brewery selling Callow Top’s own Bad Ram real ale.
+There are non-electric pitches for tents, part-serviced hardstanding spots for tourers and motorhomes, and holiday cottages sleeping up to five or seven.

 West Bay Holiday Park, Dorset: Another award winner, West Bay Holiday Park in Bridport has a beach on its doorstep as well as plenty to do on site – there’s an indoor pool with separate toddlers’ pool and full-sized flume, kids’ clubs with activities for toddlers to tweens, amusements, a climbing wall, family evening entertainment, shop, off-licence, cash machine and a bar and café with harbour views.
-Pitches start from £53 for a two night stay for two adults and two children, minimum stay two nights.
+West Bay has serviced grass pitches for tents, tourers and motorhomes.

-Woolacombe Bay Holiday Village, Devon: With 20% off in July, now’s a good time to pitch up to Woolacombe Bay, which has tennis, pitch and putt and crazy golf on site as well as indoor and outdoor pools with water slides, free kids’ clubs including one for teenagers, evening entertainment including cabaret and discos, and a sauna, steam room and spa bath at the on-site Romano Spa.
+Woolacombe Bay Holiday Village, Devon: Pitch up to this park at Woolacombe Bay for tennis, pitch and putt and crazy golf on site as well as indoor and outdoor pools with water slides, free kids’ clubs including one for teenagers, evening entertainment including cabaret and discos, and a sauna, steam room and spa bath at the on-site Romano Spa.
 Prices in July start from £31.64 a night for an electric pitch booked for two adults and three children.
+The park has basic grass pitches and electric grass pitches for tents, tourers and motorhomes.